 This is how the false eyelashes look!
 Aren’t they gorgeous?
 Ohhh, I love how they turned out in this tutorial.

-Did you find the tutorial on how to make fake eyelashes helpful?
-Let us know what you think in the comments section below!
+Did you find the tutorial on how to apply false eyelashes helpful?
+Let us know in the comments section below!

 - Tori Belle Magnetic Lashes: Yay Or Nay?

 - 10 Best Eye Makeup Ideas and Tips For Women With Upturned Eyes

 - 9 Weight Loss Habits For A Slimmer You in The Morning

 We aim to feature the best of the best in the makeup world, and maybe that can include you!
 WRITE for us!

 Editor’s Note: This post was originally published on August 27, 2018, and has been updated for quality and relevancy.